hhru/api/docs_eng/vacancies.md

   You can't indicate it with the `period` parameter.
   The value is indicated in the [ISO 8601](general.md#date-format) format – `YYYY-MM-DD` or with up-to-the-second precision `YYYY-MM-DDThh:mm:ss±hhmm`.
+  The shown value will be rounded down to the nearest 5 minutes.

 * `date_to` – an end date which restricts the date range of vacancy posting.
   You must give it only with the `date_from` parameter.
   You can't indicate it with the `period` parameter.
-  The value is indicated in the [ISO 8601](general.md#date-format) format – `YYYY-MM-DD` or with up-to-the-second precision `YYYY-MM-DDThh:mm:ss±hhmm`.
+  The value is indicated in the [ISO 8601](general.md#date-format) format – `YYYY-MM-DD` or with accuracy in seconds `YYYY-MM-DDThh:mm:ss±hhmm`.
+  The shown value will be rounded down to the nearest 5 minutes.

 * `top_lat`, `bottom_lat`, `left_lng`, `right_lng` – values of geographic
   coordinates.